 Muhammad was a fighter in the ring because he had learned to fight outside the ring.
 Not with his fists, but mentally.
 He was a go-getter, full of discipline, and with a clear goal in mind: justice and equality!
 In this article, we will show you what his purpose of idealism was.
 He knew the secret of how to set goals in life and achieve them.

 Was Muhammad Ali actually a real boxer?

 Ali had a higher goal.
-He didn’t fight to win.
-He won to contribute to social equality and to bring attention to the people in the lower social class who are struggling.
-Actually, Ali wasn’t a real boxer at all.
+He didn't fight to win.
+He won to contribute to social equality and to bring attention to the people in the lower social class who were struggling.
+Actually, Ali wasn't a real boxer at all.

 He was an activist, a philanthropist, and an idealist who used boxing to achieve his goals in life.
 We cook to satisfy our hunger, but that doesn't make us a cook.
 He did boxing to temper his hunger for justice and equality and that made him one of the first famous inspirational athletes who won with a purpose.

 Rarely did a boxer stand that gracefully in the ring.
 He was known for his speed and dance moves.
 Often, to great frustration, the opponent didn't even know how to hit him.
 The opponent who had only one goal, namely to win, had no chance at all.

 For him, every punch Ali gave was not about the knockout, but about contributing to his idealism.
 This meant that he never gave up, could take any punch he got himself and eventually reached the top.
 He had strength and speed, but his idealism carried him to the world title.

 Of course, idealism alone isn't enough.
 However, they are the fuel on which many top athletes and successful entrepreneurs can run faster than others.
 One day a journalist entered the boxing school and asked Ali how many sit-ups he could do.
 1000, 2000, more?
 Ali looked him straight in the eye and said:

 "I don't know how many sit-ups I can do.
 I only start counting when it really starts to hurt!"